You might be wondering…

 This section covers questions that often come up when working with a mobile chiropractic practice.
 If you don’t see your question answered here, feel free to reach out.

-HSA/FSA, Cash, Debit/Credit, Apple Pay, Zelle, and Venmo.
+• Cash, Debit/Credit, Apple Pay, Zelle, and Venmo.

-Comfortable, stretchy clothing is ideal.
+• Comfortable, stretchy clothing is ideal.
 Athletic wear or anything you can move in works well.
 If you’re unsure, feel free to ask ahead of time.

-Yes!!!
+• Yes!!!
 Your first visit includes an in-depth conversation, exam, and your first adjustment/treatment if it’s safe and indicated.

-No. I will refer out for imaging if something in your history or exam gives me reason to investigate further.
+• Not to get started but I will refer out for imaging if something in your history or exam gives me reason to investigate further.
 If needed, X-rays are typically between $45 - $85 cash pay depending on how many images we need.
 I do a thorough orthopedic exam to rule out red flags before adjusting.

 If interested please look-up current evidence for spinal X-ray use in the chiropractic profession.

-Not much.
+• Not much.
 A clear area a little larger than the size of a yoga mat is usually enough.
 I bring all necessary equipment and can adapt to most home setups.
 A living room or other open space works well.
 If you have concerns about space, feel free to ask ahead of time.

-Pets are welcome.
+• Pets are welcome.
 I love dogs and completely understand that they are part of the family.
 For safety and focus during care, I just ask that pets are secured or kept out of the immediate treatment area until we make sure everything is picked up.
 If your pet has special needs or tends to be curious, feel free to mention it ahead of time so we can plan accordingly.

-That’s very common, especially when it comes to the neck.
+• That’s very common, especially when it comes to the neck.
 We talk through everything before starting, and nothing is ever forced.
 I use a range of techniques and always match care to your comfort level.

-I personally use low force adjusting on my own neck and have found it very helpful.
 One option I use is an instrument called an Activator, which delivers a gentle, precise impulse to the joint without twisting or high force.
 This allows for effective adjustments with much less pressure.

 I also use traditional manual adjustments when appropriate, but they are never required.
 You are always in control of your care, and we choose the approach that feels safest for you.

-Life happens.
+• Life happens.
 Please notify me as soon as possible if you need to cancel or reschedule.

 Medicare Beneficiary Notice